 Karol holds a BS from James Madison University in Audio Post Production from the School of Media Arts and Design, is on the Board of Directors for the Cinema Audio Society (CAS), is co-editor of the CAS Quarterly Magazine, and serves on the Governor’s Peer Group for Audio Mixing for the Television Academy.

-Her enthusiasm and energy for the job helps her retain a high work ethic.
+Her enthusiasm and energy for the job help her retain a high work ethic.
 She is known for being a hard worker in and out of the studio.

 What was your path getting into sound?